SirLefti/CloudImagePixelizer/README.md

 `MergeFactor` is an option to prettify the pixelation results when using `PixelatePlatesAndTextOnCars`.
 The returned text blocks may not cover the whole license plate, instead there are often multiple part detections.
 Pixelating those individually may cause artifacts around the license plate.
 To avoid this, the results will be clustered and pixelated in one step for each calculated cluster.
 The `MergeFactor` provides the maximum distance between two textblocks or clusters to be merged together.
 The default is 0.025, which means 2.5% of the image width as pixels.

 `PixelSizeFunction` allows to set a custom function to calculate the perfect pixel size for an area to pixelate.
-The function takes four integer arguments, being in order image width, image height, areas width and area height.
+The function takes four integer arguments, being in order image width, image height, areas width and areas height.
 Feel free to experiment to get the best result.
 The default implementation looks like the following.
 ```C#
 PixelSizeFunction = (imgWidth, imgHeight, patchWidth, patchHeight) => Math.Max(patchWidth, patchHeight) / 16
 ```